MatthewKosloski/red/README.md

 ## Other *highly* recommended plugins
 ###### Theme will **NOT** ask you to install, please do.

--[Wordfence Security](https://wordpress.org/plugins/wordfence/) : The Wordfence WordPress security plugin provides free enterprise-class WordPress security, protecting your website from hacks and malware.
+- [Wordfence Security](https://wordpress.org/plugins/wordfence/) : The Wordfence WordPress security plugin provides free enterprise-class WordPress security, protecting your website from hacks and malware.

 - [Simple Link List Widget](https://wordpress.org/plugins/simple-link-list-widget/) : This plugin makes a widget available which allows you to add a simple link list (bulleted or numbered) to a sidebar.